-Oklahoma denies adult adoptees unrestricted access to their original birth certificates.
-Currently, nearly all adult adoptees in Oklahoma must obtain a court order and show good cause for the release of their original birth certificates.
+Oklahoma denies adult adoptees the unrestricted right to obtain their own original birth certificates.
+Currently, nearly all adult adopted people born in Oklahoma must obtain a court order and show good cause for the release of their original birth certificates.

 Adoptees whose adoptions were finalized after November 1, 1997, however, may request their original birth certificates, which are subject to birth parent affidavits of non-disclosure.
 The law also prevents access to original birth certificates for adult adoptees who have any birth siblings under age 18 if those birth siblings are in an adoptive family and are also known to the adoptee.